nerasan/brew-good-frontend/README.md

 * any user can search and view cafes
 * alert to login or redirect to login if they try to add to favorites
 * allow clicking a result and having the specific cafe info pop out
+* have the search results render in a new page with cafe cards